shivpalit/consumer-expectations-econometrics/README.md

-# Econometrics_Project
+# Consumer Expectations Econometrics Analysis

+## Project Overview
+This project, developed as the final project for the Econometrics course in the Economics major at Davidson College, analyzes consumer expectations and their economic implications using econometric methods.
+Using consumer survey data from the University of Michigan Surveys of Consumers (2011-2019), the study examines how personal and non-personal variables affect consumers' expectations for future economic performance.

+## Key Findings
-This project uses consumer survey data from the University of Michigan Surveys of Consumers to examine the effect of personal and non-personal variables on consumers’ expectations for future economic performance.
-The years 2011 to 2019 have been chosen for this analysis.
-Results indicate that both personal and non-personal variables have statistically significant explanatory power for consumer economic expectations.
-Expectation of personal finances for the following year has the strongest influence of the personal variables.
-It is also found that the marginal influences of some variables change depending on whether the change in the S&P500 index price is positive or negative.
+The analysis revealed that both personal and non-personal variables have statistically significant explanatory power for consumer economic expectations.
+Notably, expectation of personal finances for the following year showed the strongest influence among personal variables.
+Additionally, the research found that the marginal influences of some variables fluctuate based on whether the S&P500 index price change is positive or negative.

-Analysis is conducted using SAS and data is prepared using Jupiter Notebook

-In order to execute the .ipynb and .sas files, download all .csv files from this repository and save them in the same location as the .ipynb before running.

-To further understand the data preparation and data analysis conducted in this project, please refer to the paper "Econometric Analysis of the Determinants of Consumer Expectations".
+*For the complete analysis and methodology, please refer to the full project paper: `consumer_expectations_paper.pdf`*

-Thank you and I hope you enjoy my project!
+## Technical Stack
+- **SAS** - Primary statistical analysis
+- **Python** - Data preparation and analysis
+- **Jupyter Notebooks** - Interactive data exploration
+- **Pandas** - Data manipulation and preprocessing

+## Repository Structure
+- `scripts/`
+  - `data_preparation.ipynb` - Jupyter notebook for data preprocessing
+  - `consumer_expectations.sas` - Main SAS analysis script

+## Running the Analysis
+1. Execute the data preparation notebook to process the raw data
+2. Run the SAS script for statistical analysis and modeling